• Skip to primary navigation

 How to make Matcha Chia Pudding

-First, prepare the matcha: measure 2 teaspoons of matcha into a small mixing bowl.
+Step 1: Prepare the matcha: measure 2 teaspoons of matcha into a small mixing bowl.
 Add two tablespoons hot water.

-The traditional way to to prepare matcha is to use a matcha whisk and whisk the tea in an M or W motion (not in a circle).
+The traditional way to prepare matcha is to use a matcha whisk and whisk the tea in an M or W motion (not in a circle).

 Before I bought a matcha whisk, I used a clean vegetable brush like this kind and it worked just fine.